alos-source/pyAutobahnBaustellen/README.md

 # pyAutobahnBaustellen

 ## get_construction_sites
 A function to retrieve information about construction sites on a given highway.
+The data is requested via URL from "https://autobahn.api.bund.dev/".

 ### Inputs
 highway: string - the name of the highway (e.g. "A3").